 1. Describe your current role and your responsibilities.

-2. In general, how has the Management Internship Program (MIP) helped you in your work and in your career?
+2. In general, how has being a Certified Cooperative Communicator (CCC) helped you in your work and in your career?

-4. What is something you’ve approached differently or had greater success with because of what you learned from MIP?
+4. What is something you’ve approached differently or had greater success with because of what you learned from CCC?